 - 1.25 cups all purpose flour

-- 2 tbsp flaxseed meal - mixed with 5 tbsp water
+- 2 tablespoon flaxseed meal - mixed with 5 tablespoon water

 - 1 cup mashed ripe banana - about 2 large bananas, 3 smaller ones